 The collected documents are finalized.
 Final versions of the project management plans and all necessary documents about the project are archived in the company records as archive documentation.

 Project Closure Step #6: Update lessons learned

-Project Closure Step #7: Hand-off completed product
+Step #7: Hand of the completed product

-Project Closure Step #8: Release the resources
+Step #8: Release resources

-After the project is completed successfully, all assignments of the project resources are closed, lessons learned inputs from the project resources are collected and then these resources are released respectively.
+After the project is completed successfully, all assignments of the project resources are closed, lessons learned inputs from the project resources are collected, and then these resources are released respectively.